Add to Google

 The root of these activities happen to be economical and social.
 One is the practice of dowry and the other is the practice of illegally passing over family property to the male heirs even if there happens to be a female heir that is entitled to part of the property.
 This creates a sense of entitlement and alienation among the community such that people are willing to end the life of their own daughters.
 The termination of the fetal life cannot be called an abortion as it is a selective process and discriminates against the female foetus.
 And terminating the life of a female infant is murder.
 Law enforcement in Tamil Nadu needs to step up accordingly.
 Social programs need to be introduced to reduce the stigma of a female child and encourage alternative means such as counseling or giving up the baby for adoption in case the family cannot cope up with the female child.

-Here are some ideas to prevent foeticide.
+Here are some ideas to prevent infanticide.

 - Free education for women upto college and even post graduate education in government run institutions (Similar plans are being implemented in many states in India)

 - Males should stand up to their own moms and dads when they start chirping about unwanted female children.
+This conversation might be in indirect fashion; any implications should be confronted as if it is an actual incident.

 - Create a feminine movement so that women feel a sisterhood towards each other and stand up for a woman in a neighboring house rather than turn a blind eye.

 - Do not provide any government incentives to families that have only males.
-Again the bad snake good snake logic applies.
-But that is OK.
-Consider it payback for all the dead female children.

 - Provide extra incentives for families that have more than one girl child.
 This will help correct the gender balance in a few years.

 - If you have a female child, educate her and provide her the same opportunities as a male child.
-This is the one thing that makes female killing folks look foolish and dumb.

 Links